 What you need to prepare kering tempeh

-- tamarind, I usually buy wet seedless tamarind and add water to make tamarind paste as needed
+For tamarind, I usually buy wet seedless tamarind and add water to make tamarind paste as needed.

-- shallots, you can use either smaller Asian/Chinese shallots or the regular French shallot
+For shallots, you can use either smaller Asian/Chinese shallots or the regular French shallot.

 First part: make deep-fried tempeh sticks

-- Deep fry tempeh until golden brown.
+Next, deep fry tempeh until golden brown and crispy.
 If you have a small-ish pot, don’t crowd the pot, but deep fry the tempeh in batches.

 Second part: make the sweet and spicy glace